-There are essentially three types of Medicaid available to people 65 and older in Washington state.
-If you intend to move into a nursing home, you can apply for Nursing Home Medicaid.
-If you meet the eligibility requirements (your monthly income must be $2,349 or lower), you should receive coverage.
-Of course, the income limits vary for married couples, so keep that in mind.
-For individuals hoping to remain at home, in an assisted living facility, or in an adult family home, and whose income is $2,349 per month or less, applying for a Home and Community Based Services (HCBS) Medicaid Waiver is an option.
-However, there is a limit on the number of people who can participate in this program, so you may be placed on a waiting list until a spot becomes available.
-Finally, people whose income is less than $783 a month may qualify for Aged Blind and Disabled Medicaid coverage.
+Essentially, there are three types of Medicaid available to people 65 and older in Washington State.
+If you intend to move into a nursing home, you may apply for Nursing Home Medicaid.
+As long as you meet the eligibility requirements—your monthly income must be $2,349 or lower—you should be able to receive coverage.
+Of course, the income limit varies for married couples, so keep that in mind.
+Individuals whose monthly income is $2,349 or less who wish to live at home, in an assisted living facility, or in an adult family home may apply for a Home and Community-Based Services (HCBS) Medicaid Waiver.
+However, there is a limit on the number of people who may participate in this program, so you may be placed on a waiting list until a spot opens up.
+Finally, individuals whose monthly income is less than $783 may qualify for Aged Blind and Disabled Medicaid coverage.

-Unfortunately, it can be quite difficult for you to determine whether you meet the eligibility requirements for Medicaid.
-Medicaid websites can be unintuitive and confusing to navigate, leaving you with more questions than answers.
-If you are thinking about your long-term care planning options and you want to have a clearer picture about whether you will be able to qualify for Medicaid, it’s worth it to reach out to a knowledgeable long-term care planning attorney who can walk you through your options.
+It can be difficult for you to determine whether you meet the eligibility requirements for Medicaid.
+The website can be unintuitive and confusing to navigate, leaving you with more questions than answers.
+If you are thinking about your long-term care planning options and you want to have a clearer understanding of what types of financial assistance are available to you, reach out to a knowledgeable long-term care planning attorney who can walk you through your options.
 Before you commit to a long-term care plan, you need to be certain that you’ll be able to afford it.
-Let your attorney assess your situation so that you can plan for a future that you’ll be able to enjoy, both emotionally and financially.
+Let your attorney assess the specifics of your situation so that you can plan for a future that you’ll be able to enjoy, both emotionally and financially.

-Want to learn more about Medicaid eligibility requirements in the Spokane Valley area?
-Contact Legacy Law Group today at (509) 315-8087 to get started with a dedicated elder law and long-term care planning attorney.
+Interested in learning more about Medicaid Eligibility requirements in the Spokane Valley area?
+Contact Legacy Law Group today at (509) 315-8087 to speak with a dedicated elder law and long-term care planning attorney.